- Marijuana and Terpenes: An OverviewPosted 1378 days ago

 Thankfully, ‘greening out’ is only a temporary phenomenon and will naturally pass within a few hours.

-In extreme cases, it may be wise to seek medical assistance for someone suffering from a marijuana overdose in order to ensure their safety if anything were to go wrong.
+In severe cases, it may be wise to seek medical assistance for someone suffering from a marijuana overdose in order to ensure their safety if anything were to go wrong.
 There is always the possibility that marijuana obtained from the underground market may be laced (or “cut”) with other drugs, in which case the danger of the situation becomes severely amplified.